 We especially recommend the chapter on “Fear and Failure”.

 This chapter shows how Pixar recognise creativity is a process to be nurtured and managed.
 And that great creative work doesn’t appear magically.
 It’s carefully crafted and polished over time.
 Great creative starts with rough ideas.
 And it’s only through honest and constructive feedback and testing, that rough ideas become great ideas.

 Pixar call these early rough ideas “ugly babies”.
 But whereas in most businesses, rough ideas (or ugly babies) get abandoned or thrown away, the opposite happens at Pixar.

 Pixar focus on nurturing these ugly babies.
-They recognise with the right care and attention, those ugly babies will eventually become future creative superstar ideas.
+They recognise with the right care and attention, those ugly babies will grow into future creative superstar ideas.

 The Pixar Brains Trust

 The book talks about the Pixar “Brains Trust”.
 A small team of the most expert and experienced people in the business.

 This team meets to review ugly baby ideas on a regular basis.
 Any creator of new ideas puts these forward to this Brains Trust.
 They get detailed comments, feedback and suggestions.
 Sounds like an approval committee you’d find in most big businesses, right?